- Updated 09 January 2023

 The simple answer is that Model Ms and their membrane flavour of buckling spring key-switches were conceived as an overall cost-saving compared to the Model Fs and their capacitive buckling springs, but does this actually matter?
 Are Model Ms without merit?
-This page will summarise the core differences between the two keyboard designs and attempt to review three specific points of comparison to help you decide which one interests you or suits you the most.
+This part of the ASK Buyer's Guide will summarise the core differences between the two keyboard designs and attempt to review three specific points of comparison to help you decide which one interests you or suits you the most.
 Due to the wide variance within both these two juggernaut keyboard families, certain members of the Model F and M families are in mind during this comparison:

 The Model F was IBM's designation for its primary keyboard family of the first half of the 1980s, famously shipping with the original IBM PC in the form of the IBM Personal Computer Keyboard (typically referred to as the Model F/XT) and later joined by a wide range of terminal variants.
 The next most common variant is the IBM Personal Computer/AT Keyboard (aka, the Model F/AT).
 All Model F keyboards employ the original capacitive implementation of IBM buckling spring switches.